Home About Forms Registration Graduation Course Descriptions Student Resources Faculty Resources

 Psychology 650

 An introduction to the study of behavior in organizations.
-Focuses on both the individual and the organization and their interaction.
-The main objective is to provide the student with ways of looking at and thinking about behavior in organizations.
-This is done by presenting a framework for analyzing organizational behavior, covering research in organizational problems, experiential exercises, and student projects.
+Focuses on the individual, the organization and their interaction.
+Provides students with ways of looking at and thinking about behavior in organizations.
+Presents a framework for analyzing organizational behavior and considers both empirical and case study research on organizational issues.
+Focuses on organizational socialization, attitudes, motivation, decision-making, absenteeism, turnover, stress, work groups and teams.

 Detailed Description of Content of Course